ClaudiaLira/tatubola/README.md

 Create a running game for the Hackathon Janeiro/2018.
 The main character is an armadillo, who is running from a hunter.
 You can choose between two actions, jump or dodge.
-Ther are a few kinds of obstacles.
+There are a few kinds of obstacles.

 * Repo owner or admin
 * Other community or team contact